unnynet/unnynet-docs/docs/basic/storage.md

 }
 ```

 In the example above **IntValue** and **StringValue** will be saved and loaded, when other 2 field won't.
-So if you don't want any property ot attribute to be synchronized, just mark it with [JsonIgnore].
+So if you don't want any property or attribute to be synchronized, just mark it with [JsonIgnore].

 ### Save